ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 ---
 # Editor types

-The editor's user interface is mostly dependent on the editor types.
-Functionality of the editor is provided by specialized features, accessible via a configurable toolbar or keyboard shortcuts.
+The editor's user interface is dependent on the editor types.
+The editor provides functionality through specialized features accessible via a configurable toolbar or keyboard shortcuts.
 Some of these features are only available with certain editor types.

 <info-box>
 	All of these elements can most easily be configured with [CKEditor&nbsp;5 Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs).